oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Python-oracledb's connection pooling lets applications create and maintain a pool of open connections to the database.
 Connection pooling is available in both Thin and :ref:`Thick <enablingthick>` modes.
-Connection pooling is important for performance when applications frequently connect and disconnect from the database.
+Connection pooling is important for performance and scalability when applications need to handle a large number of users who do database work for short periods of time but have relatively long periods when the connections are not needed.
 The high availability features of pools also make small pools useful for applications that want a few connections available for infrequent use and requires them to be immediately usable when acquired.

 In python-oracledb Thick mode, the pool implementation uses Oracle's `session pool technology <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&